Indian Springs Trace Fossil Natural Area

-Indian Springs Trace Fossil Natural Area is a 40-acre privately owned site in Fremont County, Colorado.
+Indian Springs Trace Fossil Natural Area is a 40-acre privately owned site on the Indian Springs Ranch in Fremont County, Colorado.
 It was designated a National Natural Landmark in 1980.

 Overview

 There are 25 types of trace fossils of horseshoe crab, brachiopods, trilobites and pawless armor-plated fish that lived 450 million years ago in a lagoon.
 The fossils are set in rock of Harding Formation.
-It is considered North America's best site of trace fossils because its shows the movement of the ancient animals.
+It is considered North America's best site of trace fossils because it shows the movement of the ancient animals.
 Tracks left by the animals walking, swimming and burrowing in what had been a tidal lagoon's mudflat.

 The site is located along the Gold Belt Byway on the grounds of the Indians Springs Campground.
 Owners conduct tours of the fossil site.

 Fossil sites

-The National Park Service has several sites across the country that protects fossils, which includes trace, plant, vertebrate and invertebrate fossils.
+The National Park Service has several sites across the country that protect fossils, which includes trace, plant, vertebrate and invertebrate fossils.
 The sites are protected for their educational and scientific value.
 Other sites in Colorado include the Dinosaur National Monument and Florissant Fossil Beds National Monument.